perfectly-preserved-pie/automateordie.io---old/_posts/2022-03-01-rejectedplates.md

  * The reason is never logged/entered by policy
  * The data is logged, but is in a different system and therefore requires manual labor to associate with each plate configuration
  * The data is all pen-and-paper and nothing has been digitized (sounds about right for the DMV...).
 Therefore, manual labor and the associated costs are required.

+So it made more sense to just post the plate configuration only, as that's the only thing that would be consistently available.
+The reason, the date, etc. might not be.